cloudmesh-community/fa19-516-153/project/report.md

 ## Comments :o2:

+develop

+* abstract API
+* generate abstarct interface do deply a cluster (my be nomad on the backend, could be other technology)
+* develop REST API with conexion introspection (we will teach you)

 propose cloudmesh command(s) to

-* generate abstarct interface do deply a cluster (my be nomad on the backend, could be other technology)
+* Develop a proposed command in docopts from the commandline
 * deploy nomad cluster
 * generate spark image
 * manage parameterized jobs

+Testing

 * develop pytests to test them and benchmark deployment (teardown) and execution of the pipeline sepeartely.
-* Develop a proposed command in docopts from the commandline
 * Develop this report further with an Architecture diagram

+Document

 * use proper markdown ;-)
 * add bibtex refernces ... in report.bib and use in your document